stnolting/neo430/README.md

 "MSP430" is a trademark of Texas Instruments Corporation.

-"Virtex" is a trademarks of Xilinx Inc.
+"Virtex", "ISE" and "Vivado" are trademarks of Xilinx Inc.

-"Cyclone" is a trademarks of Intel Corporation.
+"Cyclone", "Quartus" and "Avalon bus" are trademarks of Intel Corporation.

+"AXI" and "AXI-Lite" are trademarks of Arm Holdings plc.